The Curriculum at Friars

 Why do we teach what we teach?
 (Intent)

-Our rationale for the design of our curriculum is simple.
-We aim for all pupils to acquire a body of knowledge and skills that are specific to individual subjects, can be applied across subjects and that prepare the children for the next stage of their education and life in modern Britain.
+We aim for all pupils to acquire a body of knowledge and skills that are specific to individual subjects, that can be applied creatively across subjects, and that prepare the children for the next stage of their education and life in modern Britain.